tullo342/cordova-plugin-fcm-push/README.md

 ## This is a copy of https://github.com/rummykhan/cordova-plugin-fcm but i changed the Version of google-services, so it can be used with the cordova-plugin-googlemaps (https://github.com/mapsplugin/cordova-plugin-googlemaps.git).

-Have fun :)
+To use this Plugin instead use my link: https://github.com/tullo342/cordova-plugin-fcm-push Have fun :)

 # Google Firebase Cloud Messaging Cordova Push Plugin
 > Extremely easy plug&play push notification plugin for Cordova applications with Google Firebase FCM.